tsukiwaofficial/ao-note/.github/ISSUE_TEMPLATE/feature-request.md

 # Feature name

 > [!NOTE]
-> (Put a short description of the feature here.
-Remove this note block if you don't have a description to put)
+> > Please provide at least short description of the feature here

 ## Do the following:
 - [ ] List here all of the things that this feature requires